Clare’s Guiding Light

 S. Jeanne Marie Ulica

 Clare lived during a time of political and civil instability in central Italy.
 Towns were fighting one against another and there were tensions between the rising merchant class and the aristocratic class, resulting in open and destructive conflict.
 Even the traditional structures of religious life were challenged.
 In her own way, Clare brought something completely new to religious life, the prophetic vision to imagine that God was doing a new thing among them.
-Life today during this pandemic can be challenging.
-What can we learn from Clare to help us get through this?
 What she taught her sisters is what we also can learn: To live in relationship with one another, to be honest, simple, poor, gentle and joyful.
-Most important she wants us to live in the awareness of God’s presence, especially during these difficult times.
+Most important she wants us to live in the awareness of God’s presence.

 S. Frances Marie Duncan

-St Clare was a woman of strong conviction and determination.
+Clare was a woman of strong conviction and determination.
 Against the wishes of her family, she gave up all of her wealth and followed Christ and Francis.
 She teaches us that no matter how difficult life is, once one has discerned, through prayer, the path that they must take, they need to muster up the strength to follow that commitment.
 Clare's life was not easy, but prayer saw her through the most difficult times.
-No matter how our lives have changed through this pandemic, prayer will see us through, as well.
+No matter how our lives change, prayer will see us through, as well.

 S. Jean Makovsky